The Oahu Bucketlist

-If you haven’t tried poke yet, it’s is a Hawaiian speciality.
+If you haven’t tried poke yet, it’s is an Oahu speciality.
 It’s basically seasoned sashimi in a rice bowl and it is SO good.
 It was the first time we’d tried it and I don’t think anywhere has rivalled it since.
 If you can find Ono Seafood in Honolulu (it’s a hole in the wall), you’ll have found one of Oahu’s most amazing hidden culinary gems.

 Yes… Spam..
-It’s a Hawaiian delicacy and yes you can even get Spam nigiri here.
+I’m not sure how this came about (I believe it all started when it was brought in in WWII), but Hawaii consumes the most spam of any state in the United States – around 7m cans per year.
+You can find Spam everywhere, and yes you can even get Spam nigiri and spam memorabilia.
 I actually really recommend giving the ‘local’s breakfast’ at McDonald’s a try.
 It’s basically fried spam, rice and eggs and it’s amazing.
 Don’t knock it until you’ve tried it.